HamzaHajeir/CryptoLib/README.md

 If you have different platform, It's not hard to add your customization to `platform.h` and `platform.cpp`, which should include:
 - PRINTF definition support (if used debugging)
-- getCycleCount()  definition to a high clock speed function, used as entropy source.
+- Crypto_getClock()  definition to a high clock speed function, used as entropy source.
 You can define your own entropy source by defining `uint32_t getRandomNumber(int seed)` into your skecth.

 ## STM32CubeIDE users: